biopb/trackmate-lacss/README.md

 A plugin of a plugin.

 This software adds a new cell detector to [TrackMate](https://imagej.net/plugins/trackmate/index), an interactive cell/object tracker of [FIJI/ImageJ](https://imagej.net/software/fiji/).
-The detector uses a deep-learning model [Lacss](https://github.com/jiyuuchc/lacss) to find and segment cells.
+The detector connect to a (remote) [BioPB server](https://github.com/biopb/biopb) to find and segment cells.

-It also add a ```Plugins/Segmntation/Lacss``` menu item, so that you can also perform simple segmentation on non-time-lapse data.

 ## How does it work

-This simple Java plugin communicates with the open [GRPC](https://grpc.io/) server (lacss.biopb.org).
+This simple Java plugin communicates with the a BioPB server of your choice using [gRPC](https://grpc.io/) protcol.
 The pixel data are sent via internet.
 The computation is done on the server side.
 You can obtained results quickly even if you are on a low-end computer without GPU.

 ## Installation